karandeepParashar/GroupChat-VectorClocks/README.md

 Includes a driver test program that will spawns the servers and client to test the following scenarios.

 - Deploys 5 servers.
 A server can become offline anytime.
 If a server is offline, the server will have outdated values when a client makes an add/update request to other servers.
-Simulate the scenario when (a) there is no conflict and (b) there is conflict.
+Test cases are simulated where the scenario when (a) there is no conflict and (b) there is conflict.
-- When there is no conflict, the sever value should merge the key values and local clock based on the clock values (local versus remote).
-This can be done by the client sending an update request twice --- when the server is down, and the failed server is back up.
+- When there is no conflict, the sever value merges the key values and local clock based on the clock values (local versus remote)
-- When there is a conflict, the server should store conflicted values and return these to the client.
+- When there is a conflict, the server stores conflicted values and return these to the client.

 <p align="right">(<a href="#top">back to top</a>)</p>